BYD Battery buying guide:

 BYD Battery-Box Premium HVS

-Model Number of HVS modules Usable capacity
+Model Number of modules Usable capacity

 HVS 5.1 2 modules 5.1 kWh